-The Board of Equalization may increase, decrease, or maintain the current market value at your hearing.
+The Board of Equalization may increase, decrease or maintain the current value at a BOE hearing.

-If you do not appear at your scheduled hearing, the Board of Equalization will value your property based upon the evidence presented.
-This may result in an increase, decrease, or no change in value.
+If you do not appear at your scheduled BOE hearing, the Board of Equalization will value your property based upon the evidence presented.
+This may result in an increase, a decrease or no change in value.

-Appeals to the Board of Equalization must deal with the question of market value rather than the amount of taxes.
+Appeals to the Board of Equalization must deal with the question of value rather than the amount of taxes.
 Actual taxes due are determined by the taxing authorities and not by the Board of Equalization.
-The Board of Equalization has the authority to increase, decrease, or maintain the current market value on all appeals.
-Please be aware that the Jackson County Assessment Department has the right to recommend an increase, decrease, or maintain the current market value of the appealed property.
+The Board of Equalization has the authority to increase, to decrease or to maintain the current value on all appeals.
+Please be aware that the Jackson County Assessment Department has the right to recommend an increase, a decrease or to maintain the current value of the appealed property.

 Upon filing the appeal, please submit (2) copies of your supporting documentation for the following: the Board of Equalization and the Jackson County Assessor.

 In order to justify any requested change in market value, please submit formal appraisals or sales contracts which are the most persuasive evidence.
-Supporting documentation would also include data such as: accounting records, balance sheets, income and expense statements for a three (3) year period, schedules of property, and CPA statements attesting to quantity, description and value of property, if applies.
-The Board of Equalization will also consider a written estimate of repairs from a legitimate contractor on foreclosures, rehabbed, and new purchased properties.
+Supporting documentation would also include data such as: accounting records, balance sheets, income and expense statements for a three (3) year period, schedules of property and CPA statements attesting to quantity, description and value of property, if it applies.
+The Board of Equalization will also consider a written estimate of repairs from a legitimate contractor on foreclosures, rehabilitated and newly purchased properties.

-If the property was purchased less than 30 days before the filing deadline: (July 29, 2013) or later in the 2013 tax year, a late appeal request may be submitted to the Board of Equalization in writing within 45 days of the deed recording.
-The following information must accommodate the letter.
-A late appeal request may be submitted to the Board of Equalization in writing providing the following information must accommodate the letter upon submission:
+If the property was purchased less than 30 days before the filing deadline: (July 14, 2014) or later in the 2014 tax year, a late appeal request may be submitted to the Board of Equalization in writing within 45 days of the deed recording.
+A late appeal request may be submitted to the Board of Equalization in writing provided that the following information is included with the letter upon submission:

 • Copy of Settlement Statement and/or Sale contract (proof of purchase amount)